 Measure: To determine the quantity or size of food using a utensil.
-This is especially true in baking, where there’s quite a bit of chemistry involved.
+This is especially true in baking, where a lot of chemistry is involved.

 Meuniere: Dredging with flour and sautéing in butter.

-Mince: Cutting the food into as small as possible pieces, most commonly used with garlic.
+Mince: Cut the food as small as possible, most commonly used with garlic.

-Mix: Stirring or beating two or more foods together until they are thoroughly combined, using an electric mixer or a rotary beater, or by hand with a wooden spoon.
+Mix: Stirring or beating two or more foods until thoroughly combined, using an electric mixer or a rotary beater, or by hand with a wooden spoon.

 Moisten: Adding enough liquid to a dry ingredient or mixture to make it damp but not runny.